77poker125/atari/README.md

 * Printh.FB and Banner.FB - Prints a range of Hershey fonts on the 1020 in different sizes.
 There's some extra work required here.
   - I'm using MyDos 4.5.
 I create subdirectories called JHA and IDX.
 Put the JHA files into the JHA subdirectory, and create another subdirectory called IDX.
   - The tool Makedex.FB, when run, then creates a string of files in the IDX subdirectory with the disk locations of each glyph in each JHA file.

+* Suite.ATR - An ATR with the programs set up to run.
+There are some loose hooks and such because it's all part of a bigger suite where some of the elements involve my personal data and I don't feel like releasing them to the public, but you'll get the sense of things.